DYEA: MOR 99.7 (2011–2017)

 The station was inaugurated in 2011 as MOR 99.7 For Life! under the ownership of ABS-CBN Corporation.
-It had a shared coverage with another network-owned FM station in Puerto Princesa City in the other side of the province that reached in the southern part of the said mentioned area due to its location.
+It had a shared coverage with another network-owned FM station in Puerto Princesa that reached the southern part of the said mentioned area due to its location.
 The station went off the air in 2017.

 Radyo Bandera 99.7 (2021–present)

 In 2021, Bandera News Philippines took over the station's operations and became part of the Radyo Bandera News FM network.
 It moved to its current home in Brgy.
 Pulok Center.